sampsyo/cs6120/content/blog/2019-10-23-ive/index.md

 ### Strength Reduction Implementation

-Strength reduction targets _derived_ IVs
+Strength reduction targets _derived_ IVs, specifically.
+Our implementation attempts to apply this optimization to all derived IVs in the program.
+You could imagine using some heuristic to decide which IVs will result in the most benefit from strength reduction
 # Evaluating our Optimizations